The Hypnosis Quit Smoking Plan

 The good news is that every day you stop smoking and stay stopped, the body begins to rebuild.
 Quitting cold turkey is hard.
 For some people that’s the best way.
 They need to pick a date and stick to it.
 Is it worth it to you to live longer and to stay healthier?
 How about just to make it through a day without coughing or clearing your throat?

 Figure out how much a month of smoking costs you.
-A lot more than the price of a CD or MP3 to change your life.
+A lot more than the price of a MP3 to change your life.
 Then figure out what a year of smoking costs you monetarily.

 In the 1940s and 50s, tobacco companies used to tout the virtues of smoking.
 It was cool the big companies bragged.
 They even tried to tell you it was healthy for you.
 We know better now, but science is uncovering more every day.
 How much of a toll is it taking that we don’t know about yet.